dendibakh/perf-book/chapters/3-CPU-Microarchitecture/3-8 Modern CPU design.md

 ### CPU Back-End {#sec:uarchBE}

 The CPU Back-End employs an OOO engine that executes instructions and stores results.
 The heart of the CPU backend is the 512 entry ReOrder buffer (ROB).
-This unit is reffered as "Allocate / Rename" on the diagram.
+This unit is referred as "Allocate / Rename" on the diagram.
 It serves a few purposes.
 First, it provides register renaming.
 There are only 16 general-purpose integer and 32 vector/SIMD architectural registers, however, the number of physical registers is much higher.[^1] Physical registers are located in a structure called the physical register file (PRF).
 The mappings from architecture-visible registers to the physical registers are kept in the register alias table (RAT).

 Second, the ROB allocates execution resources.
 When an instruction enters the ROB, a new entry is allocated and resources are assigned to it, mainly an execution unit and the destination physical register.
 The ROB can allocate up to 6 $\mu$ops per cycle.